 The School of Optometry has well-established professional degree and clinical programs, as well as widely recognized research and graduate programs.
 The School has two teaching clinics as well as a variety of externship and residency affiliations.
 Indiana University has an active commitment to community health and education.
 Additional information about the school and Indiana University is available at http://www.optometry.iu.edu.

-The successful candidate should have an O.D. (or equivalent) degree, be eligible for an Indiana optometric license, and have completed an applicable residency and/or have equivalent clinical experience.
-Interest and clinical experience in ocular surface disease/dry eye is preferred, but not essential.
-Candidates also have the opportunity to advance optometry through participation in clinical research.
+The successful candidate should have an OD (or equivalent) degree, be eligible for an Indiana optometric license, and have completed an accredited residency program or have equivalent experience.

 Department Contact for Questions:

-Questions regarding the position or application process may be directed to: Dr. Jeff Perotti at firstname.lastname@example.org or submitted via postal mail at Indiana University School of Optometry, Attn: OAA# 21810-12, c/o Dr. Perotti, 800 E. Atwater Avenue, Bloomington, IN 47405.
+Questions regarding the position or application process may be directed to Dr. Don Lyon at firstname.lastname@example.org or submitted via postal mail to Indiana University School of Optometry, Attn: OAA#21910-10, c/o Dr. Lyon, 800 E. Atwater Ave., Bloomington, IN 47405.

 Appointment Status: Non-Tenure Track